The National Personnel Records Center - A History

 This newly formed Military Personnel Records Center (MPRC) created an administrative challenge for NARS, which faced the task of merging three operationally independent centers, run by three separate military departments, into one unified organizational system.
 In addition, due to the stipulations of the individual transfer agreements, MPRC did not have legal custody of the records.
 Each individual Service maintained authority over their records.
 As such, procedural changes often required the consent of the Military Services.

-By 1966, both the St. Louis Federal Records Center and the Military Personnel Records Center had achieved their respective goals of housing and servicing all former civilian and military personnel records.
+By 1966, both the St. Louis Federal Records Center and the Military Personnel Records Center had achieved their respective goals of housing and servicing records of all former civilian and military personnel.
 However, while both organizations shared a similar mission and maintained like holdings, their administrative functions, under GSA, were kept separate.
 This changed in May 1966, when GSA merged the Military Personnel Records Center and the St. Louis Federal Records Center into one organization, under the National Archives and Records Service.
 This new cohesive agency, called the National Personnel Records Center (NPRC), was the embodiment of NARS's long-held vision for one central unit with administrative and physical control over all former Federal personnel records, both military and civilian.

 The 1973 Fire

-In the months that followed, the NPRC initiated several new records recovery and reconstruction efforts, including the establishment of a new branch to deal with damaged records issues.
+In the months that followed, NPRC initiated several new recovery and reconstruction efforts, including the establishment of a new branch to deal with damaged records.
 As many military personnel records had been partially or completely destroyed by the fire, the new branch's central mission was to reconstruct records for those requesting service information from the NPRC.
 While some staffers sought to recover such information from documents and alternate sources outside of the NPRC, others searched through the Center's organizational files for records to supplement the destroyed OMPFs.

 Independence and Modernization

 With the increase of computer-generated records and the rapid modernization of the country and the global community, the National Archives has witnessed and implemented many changes within its organization to keep pace with the evolution and demands of our society.
-Over the past several years, NARA has put into operation several solutions to better meet customer needs, improve effectiveness and efficiency and expand access to its holdings while safeguarding the records for future generations.
+Over the past several years, NARA has put into operation several solutions to better meet customer needs, improve effectiveness and efficiency, and expand access to its holdings while safeguarding the records for future generations.

 Creating an Open Archives

-In November 2007, NARA opened to the public 6.3 million OMPFs of former military personnel who served in the United States Army (including Army Air Corps and Army Air Forces), Navy, Marine Corps and Coast Guard.
+In November 2007, NARA opened to the public 6.3 million OMPFs of former military personnel who served in the United States Army (including Army Air Corps and Army Air Forces), Navy, Marine Corps, and Coast Guard.
 In September 2009, marking the 62nd anniversary of the creation of the United States Air Force, NARA accepted the first block of Air Force records into its custody.
 The opening of these records is part of the ongoing transfer of all military OMPFs from the ownership of the military services to the legal custody of NARA, 62 years after separation from service.
 Based on this rolling date of 62 years, all military personnel records will eventually become archival records held in NARA's legal custody and open to the general public.

-Also, in 2009, NARA signed an agreement with the U.S. Office of Personnel Management making the Official Personnel Folders (OPF) of certain former Federal civilian employees archival.
+Also, in 2009, NARA signed an agreement with the U.S. Office of Personnel Management, making the Official Personnel Folders (OPF) of certain former Federal civilian employees archival.
 As such, many personnel records of former Federal civil servants whose employment ended prior to 1952 are now open to the public.

 As permanent records of the United States, these historically valuable documents are cared for and preserved by the NPRC's Archival Programs Division and are available for public viewing and reproduction in the NPRC's Archival Research Room.